Oberelsaß

 Upper Alsace (Oberelsaß, Haute-Alsace) was the southern part of the historical region Alsace.
-From 1871 to 1918, Bezirk Oberelsaß was a region (Bezirk) in the southern part of the province of Alsace–Lorraine in the German Empire.
-The region corresponds exactly to the current French department of Haut-Rhin.
+From 1871 to 1918, Bezirk Oberelsaß was a district (Bezirk) in the southern part of the province of Alsace–Lorraine in the German Empire.
+The district was formed on 30 December 1871 from the former French département of Haut-Rhin, to which it corresponds exactly.
 Its capital was Colmar.
 It was divided into the districts (Kreise) of: